BitcoinDesign/Guide/guide/private-key-management/overview.md

 Now that you have a clear picture of your use case, target audience and risk vectors we can consider which schemes might be suitable for your product.

+{% include tip/recommendation.html %}

+If your product supports the **Lightning network** by running a local node, the *automatic cloud backup* scheme is often the best fit.
+This is due to the need for continuously backing up accurate channel states.
+It is possible, but more complicated for the user to achieve this with a *manual backup*.

+It is not yet possible to use *external signing device* or *multi-key* schemes for Lightning.
+This is due to the need for the private key(s) to be available to the Lightning node at all times.

+{% include tip/close.html %}

 Here's an illustration of the spectrum of suitable schemes for use cases ranging from low value and casual usage, to high value and critical usage.

 {% include picture.html